Decentralized application: Operation

-DApps distribute their tokens through three main mechanisms: mining, fund-raising and development.
-In mining, tokens are distributed as per a predetermined algorithm as rewards to miners that secure the network through transaction verification.
-Tokens can also be distributed through fundraising, whereby tokens are distributed in exchange for funding in the initial development phase of the DApp, as in an initial coin offering.
-Lastly, the development mechanism distributes tokens that are set aside for the purpose of developing the DApp through a pre-determined schedule.
+DApps generally rely on the consensus mechanism of the blockchain or distributed ledger on which they run, rather than operating a separate consensus mechanism.
+Common blockchain consensus mechanisms include proof-of-work (PoW) and proof-of-stake (PoS).

-There are three main steps that always occur in the formation and development of any DApp: the publishing of the DApp's whitepaper, the distribution of initial tokens, and the distribution of ownership.
-Firstly, the whitepaper is published, describing the DApp's protocols, features and implementation.
-Then, required software and scripts are made available to the miners and stakeholders that support the validation and fundraising of the network.
-In exchange, they are rewarded with the initial tokens distributed by the system.
-Lastly, as greater numbers of participants join the network, either through utilisation of the DApp or through contributions to the DApp's development, token ownership dilutes, and the system becomes less centralised.
+In proof-of-work systems, miners expend computational work to validate blocks.
+In proof-of-stake systems, validators participate in block validation by staking assets.

 Characteristics

 DApps have their backend code running on a decentralized peer-to-peer network, as opposed to typical applications where the backend code is running on centralized servers.
 A DApp can have frontend code and user interfaces written in any language that can make calls to its backend.

 DApps have been utilized in decentralized finance (DeFi), in which dapps perform financial functions on blockchains.
-Decentralized finance protocols validating peer-to-peer transactions, such as Aave Protocol, are expected to disrupt centralized finance and lower costs.
+Empirical work on protocols such as Aave has examined whether DeFi systems are decentralized in practice by analysing transaction and control networks.

 The performance of a DApp is tied to its latency, throughput, and sequential performance.
 Bitcoin's system for transaction validation is designed so that the average time for a block on bitcoin's blockchain to be mined is 10 minutes.
 Ethereum offers a reduced latency of one mined block every 12 seconds on average (called Block Time).
 For comparison, Visa handles approximately 10,000 transactions per second.
 More recent DApp projects, such as Solana, have attempted to exceed that rate.

 Internet connectivity is a core dependency of blockchain systems, which includes DApps.
 High monetary costs also act as a barrier.
 Transactions of small monetary values can comprise a large proportion of the transferred amount.
 Greater demand for the service also leads to increased fees due to increased network traffic.
 This is an issue for Ethereum, which is attributed to increased network traffic caused by DApps built on the Ethereum blockchain, such as those used by Non-fungible tokens (NFTs).
 Transaction fees are affected by the complexity of a DApp's smart contracts, and by the particular blockchain.